bsurmanski/wlc/README.md

 ### Arrays
 arrays have an associated size in OWL.
 Arrays can either be statically sized, or dynamically sized.
 Statically sized arrays cannot be resized but an explicit size variable does not need to be stored.
+Static arrays are implemented as a simple pointer.
 Dynamically sized arrays are stored with a pointer to the first element as well as a size of the array.
+This implies that dynamic arrays have an overhead of an additional 64-bit 'size' member over the statically typed arrays.

     // stored as 5 elements of integers int[5] staticArray = [1,2,3,4,5]